SalvatorePreviti/object-queue/README.md

 Given an element in the queue, returns the next element.
 Returns null if the element is not owned by the queue or is the last element.

+Note: Despite the fact that this queue is iterable, modifying the queue while iterating is unsafe
+(it may break the queue, enter infinite loops, create memory leaks).

 Complexity is O(1)